oguma/tclkeyrec/README.md

 A simple audio recorder.

-It's good to use with USB foot pedal.
+It's good to use with USB foot pedal or Joypad.

 ## How to use